 Mocking crowd choruses now ask Jesus why, if He is God’s son, He cannot take Himself down from the cross.
 Bach orchestrates the ensuing alto recitative and aria in an unusual manner using two English horns.
 Choir II interrupts the soloist, asking where “they,” the “forsaken little chicks,” should come for mercy, and receive the answer: to Jesus’ arms.

 The next section describes the death of Jesus.
-Here—for the only time—as He asks why his Father has forsaken Him, Jesus’ words are not accompanied by the glow of strings, but by continuo organ and cello alone.
-Constantly harassed by the crowd, Jesus cries out His last words and expires.
-The choirs then sing together the last and most moving of the five settings of the Passion chorale that—in varying keys and harmonizations—appear throughout the work, almost as a refrain.
+Here — for the only time — as He asks why his Father has forsaken Him, Jesus’ words are not accompanied by the glow of strings, but by continuo organ and cello alone.
+Harassed by the crowd, Jesus cries out His last words and expires.
+The choirs then sing together the last and most moving of the five settings of the Passion chorale that — in varying keys and harmonizations — appear throughout the work, almost as a refrain.

 The Passion narrative is completed with a heartrendingly beautiful bass recitative and aria, but the musical work does not end here.
-The insolent crowd enters once more and—in a very rude chorus—intimates to Pilate that, if no guards are placed around Jesus’ tomb, His disciples will come in the night, steal His body and claim that He has been resurrected.
+The insolent crowd enters once more and — in a very rude chorus — intimates to Pilate that, if no guards are placed around Jesus’ tomb, His disciples will come in the night, steal His body and claim that He has been resurrected.
 Pilate permits a watch to be set; the guards are put in place as a stone is rolled across the mouth of the tomb, sealing it.
 Jesus is now bid goodnight in a sorrowful, yet adoring four-section recitative and chorus.
 The closing portion of the Passion, “Here at the grave we all sit weeping,” concludes the narrative of Jesus’ suffering on Good Friday.
 The Passion story remains unfinished at this point, however: there has as yet been no resurrection.
-We keep vigil, contemplating both the depth of our own wretchedness and the even greater depth of Jesus’ redemptive love.

 — Lorelette Knowles